CriticalMoments/CriticalMoments/README.md

 The **Mobile Growth** SDK.

-We’ve designed the [Critical Moments SDK](https://criticalmoments.io) to be the ultimate growth tool for mobile apps.
+We’ve designed the [Critical Moments SDK](https://criticalmoments.io) to be the ultimate growth tool for iOS apps.
 Our goal is to automate tedious and repetitive growth tasks while providing powerful new growth tools.

 ## How It Works 👩‍💻